vivaria/edisonrul.ing/docs/source/cards/f/full-salvo.md

 ### Card Rulings

-●The cards sent to the GY after the activation of “Full Salvo” are sent to the GY by the effect of “Full Salvo”.
+*   The cards sent to the GY after the activation of “Full Salvo” are sent to the GY by the effect of “Full Salvo”.
 They are not a cost.
 So they are sent when “Full Salvo” resolves, not when it is activated.
-●If you send a “Dark World” monster to the GY for the effect of “Full Salvo”, its effects don't activate because it was not “discarded”.
+*   If you send a “Dark World” monster to the GY for the effect of “Full Salvo”, its effects don't activate because it was not “discarded”.